garysweaver/irie/README.md

 There are also a few concerns in `lib/restful_json/controller`, some of which can change the rendering behavior and all of which can be used as examples for how to extend the controller:

+* `include ::RestfulJson::Controller::Counts` - renders filtered count/page count for non-html formats (in html use `@count` instead).
 * `include ::RestfulJson::Controller::NilParamValues` - convert 'NULL', 'null', and 'nil' to nil when passed in as request params.
 * `include ::RestfulJson::Controller::StatusAndLocation` - use [standard](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.2.2) RESTful status codes.
-* `include ::RestfulJson::Controller::ValidationErrors` - return the errors object if not empty when object is invalid, otherwise you have to render errors by hand in your view.
-This is probably more DRY than using an error partial and might evolve with Rails with very low maintenance.
+* `include ::RestfulJson::Controller::ValidationErrors` - renders the validation errors for non-html formats (in html use `@my_model.errors` instead).

 #### Exception Handling